eerimoq/messi/README.rst

    TYPE  SIZE  DESCRIPTION
    ------------------------------------------------
       1     n  User message.
-      2     0  Ping.
+      2     0  Ping message.
-      3     0  Pong.
+      3     0  Pong message.

-Messages are defined using Googles Protocol Buffers language.
+User messages are defined using Googles Protocol Buffers language.
 All messages in a protocol are part of a single oneof message.

 Clients pings the server periodically.
 A client will close the